-All assessments of Units 1&2 are school-based.
-Procedures for assessment of levels of achievement in Units 1&2 are a matter for school decision.
+Unit 1/2: all assessments are school-based.
+Procedures for assessment of levels of achievement are a matter for school decision.

-The student's level of achievement in Units will be determined by School-assessed Coursework and is also assessed by an end-of-year examination.
+Unit 3/4: the student's level of achievement will be determined by School-Assessed Coursework (SACs) and an end-of-year Examination.

-- Unit 3 school assessed coursework: 25%

-- Unit 4 school assessed coursework: 25%

-- Unit 3 and 4 examination: 50%
+- Unit 3 SACs: 25%Unit 4 SACs: 25% - Unit 3/4 Examination: 50%

-Applied Computing (Software Development) (new study design)
+Applied Computing (Software Development)